See by:open filter

 Jamie was a summer associate in the firm's New York office in 2017.

 Elena Kamenir, an Associate in Orrick's Washington, D.C., office, is a member of the Antitrust and Competition practice group.
-Elena's practice focuses on merger clearance, civil litigation, and antitrust counseling.
+Her practice focuses on merger clearance, civil litigation, and antitrust counseling.

 Elena regularly represents companies on antitrust issues before antitrust enforcers, helping clients obtain merger clearance and advocating on behalf of their interests.
 Elena's counseling experience includes advising on antitrust compliance, competitor collaborations, and regulatory developments.
 Representative industries include technology and media, energy, transportation, and healthcare.